Lectures on singular stochastic PDEs: Introduction

 At the same time, Hairer managed to devise a vast generalization of the basic construction of controlled rough paths in the multidimensional and distributional setting, which he called the theory of {\tmem{regularity structures}}~{\cite{Hairer2014}} and which subsumes standard analysis based on H{\"o}lder spaces and controlled rough path theory but goes well beyond that.
 Just few days after the lectures in Mambucaba took place, it was announced that Martin Hairer was awarded a Fields Medal for his work on SPDEs and in particular for his theory of regularity structures~{\cite{Hairer2014}} as a tool for dealing with singular SPDEs.
 This prize witnesses the exciting period we are experiencing: we now understand sound lines of attack to long standing problems, and there are countless opportunities to apply similar ideas to new problems.

 \

 \

 The plan of the lectures is the following.
-We start by explaining ``energy solutions''~{\cite{goncalves_universality_2010,gubinelli_regularization_2013}}, a notion of solution to (a particular class of) singular PDEs which has the advantage of being comparably easy to handle but which also has the inconvenience of not having a comprehensive uniqueness theory so far.
-This will allow us to introduce the reader to SPDEs in a progressive manner, and also to introduce Gaussian tools (Wick products, hypercontractivity) and to present some of the basic phenomena appearing when dealing with singular SPDEs.
-Next we set up the analytical tools we need in the rest of the lectures: Besov spaces and some basic harmonic analysis based on the Littlewood--Paley decomposition.
-Next, in order to motivate the reader and to provide a physical ground for the intuition to stand on, we discuss a homogenization problem for the linear heat equation with random potential.
-This will allow us to derive the need for the weak topologies we shall use and for irregular objects like white--noise from first principles and ``concrete'' applications.
-The homogenization problem also allows us to see the renormalization effects appear naturally and to track their mathematical meaning.
+We start by discussing \emph{energy solutions}~{\cite{goncalves_universality_2010,gubinelli_regularization_2013}} of the stationary stochastic Burgers equation (one of the avatars of the Kardar--Parisi--Zhang equation).
+Energy solutions have the advantage of being relatively easy to handle and of being based on tools that are familiar to probabilists.
+On the other side, they only apply in the specific example of the stochastic Burgers equation in equilibrium, and here we will only focus on the existence but not on the uniqueness of energy solutions.
+Starting our lectures in this way will allow us to introduce the reader to SPDEs in a progressive manner, and also to introduce Gaussian tools on the way (Wick products, hypercontractivity) and to present some of the basic phenomena that appear when dealing with singular SPDEs.
+Next we set up the analytical tools we need in the rest of the lectures: Besov spaces and some basic harmonic analysis based on the Littlewood--Paley decomposition of distributions.
+In order to motivate the reader and to provide a physical ground for the intuition to stand on, we then discuss a homogenization problem for the linear heat equation with random potential which describes diffusion in a random environment.
+This will allow us to derive the need for the weak topologies we shall use and for irregular objects like the white noise from first principles and ``concrete'' applications.
+The homogenization problem also allows us to see that there are naturally appearing renormalization effects and to keep track of their mathematical meaning.
 Starting from these problems we introduce the two--dimensional parabolic Anderson model, the simplest SPDE in which most of the features of more difficult problems are already present, and we explain how to use paraproducts and the paracontrolled ansatz in order to keep the non--linear effect of the singular data under control.
-Then we go on to discuss the more involved situation of the Stochastic Burgers equation in one dimension, which is one of the avatars of the Kardar--Parisi--Zhang equation.
+Then we return to the stochastic Burgers equation and show how to apply paracontrolled distribution in order to obtain the existence and uniqueness of solutions also in the non--stationary case.

+\paragraph{Acknowledgements.} The authors would like to thank the two anonymous referees for the careful reading and the manifold suggestions which helped up to greatly improve the manuscript.
+We would also like to thanks the organisers of the Brazilian Summer Schools in Probability for the invitation and the researchers who attended the meeting for the wonderful atmosphere.\